 When assigning special projects or work to be completed, make sure the goals of these assignments aren’t ambiguous.
 Ambiguity can cause some team members to doubt themselves and question their work.
 Instead, set short- and long-term goals to motivate the whole team to work together toward a shared victory.

-Give everyone on the team a chance to involve themselves in projects that demand thinking outside the box and collaboration.
+Give everyone on the team a chance to involve themselves in projects that demand collaboration and thinking outside the box.
 Let everyone pitch their ideas, let them know you’re taking them into consideration and integrate the concepts into your final plans.
 This will lead team members to feel more invested and motivated as they come together to create solutions.

 Never hesitate to reward your employees for a job well done.
 When workers complete a project to high standards or go above and beyond expectations, bring that to the attention of the company as a whole.
 Congratulate your team members formally by letting everyone in the office know the results their exceptional teamwork produced.